toopher/toopher-java/README-Iframe.md

     String pairIframeUrl = iframeApi.pairIframeUrl(userName, resetEmail)

 ## Validating postback data from Authentication Iframe and parsing API errors

-    // data is a Map<String, String> of the form parameters POSTed to your server from the Toopher Authentication Iframe Map<String, String> validatedData = iframeApi.validate(data);
+In this example, `data` is a `Map<String, String>` of the form data POSTed to your server from the Toopher Authentication Iframe.
+You should replace the commented blocks with code appropriate for the condition described in the comment.

+    Map<String, String> validatedData = iframeApi.validate(data);
     if (validatedData == null) {
         // signature was invalid.
-User is not authenticated } else if (validatedData.containsKey("error_code")) {
+User should not authenticated } else if (validatedData.containsKey("error_code")) {
         // check for API errors
         String errorCode = validatedData.get("error_code");